sparrow217/CSCI4900001-github-repot/runInstructions.md

 - mysql -u username -p database_name < file.sql
   This may take several hours
 - After running the previous command, the database will be copied to local ubuntu instance in VMWare.

+If you did not setup your own database continue here:

 - copy or save the file issues.py from the repository CSCI4900001-github-repot on GitHub( https://github.com/sparrow217/CSCI4900001-github-repot).
 The location of the issues.py file on GitHub is CSCI4900001-github-repot/issues/
 - Take the previously copied/saved issues.py file and copy it to the VMWare Ubuntu VMware instance desktop.